sbarry753/cse123/LUT Development/README.md

 The long-term goal is to build a guitar-to-synth VST that:

 1. Takes live instrument input
 2. Identifies which note is being played
 3. Uses that detected note to trigger a separate synthesized or sampled sound

-This repository contains the **Python modeling and detection stage**, which:
+This repository contains the **Python modeling + detection stage**, which:

 - Extracts harmonic fingerprints from recorded guitar notes
 - Stores them in a lookup table (LUT)
 - Matches unknown input audio against the LUT
 - Selects the most similar note using cosine similarity

 This system does **not** recreate the waveform directly.
 Instead, it performs **template matching in harmonic space**.

 ---

-# Core Idea
+## Core Idea

 Instead of fitting sine waves to reconstruct the signal, we:

 1. Assume a candidate note with known fundamental frequency \( f_0 \)
 2. Measure harmonic energy at integer multiples:

    \[
    f_k = k f_0
    \]